gelatodigital/gelato-uniswap/README.md

 npx buidler compile
 ```

-# GELATO DEMO: AUTOMATED KYBER
+# Tutorial

-**Follow the Steps of this walkthrough demo, to learn how you can use Gelato to build your Dapp that enables Users to `automatically trade ETH for KNC on KyberNetwork every X minutes/days/weeks`... .**
+Follow the Steps of this walkthrough demo, to learn how you can use Gelato to build your Dapp that enables Users to `automatically trade DAI for KNC on the KyberNetwork DEX every X minutes/days/weeks`.

 Watch your console for confirmation text and green ticks :white_check_mark:

 If there are errors :x: please open an Issue in this repo.

-:icecream: :icecream: :icecream:
-:icecream: :icecream: :icecream:
+**Note:** This demo is on Rinkeby only as of now

 ## Demo Part 1: You become a Gelato Provider

-### Step 1: Gelato Conditions, Actions, and Tasks
+### Step 1: Setting up the Fee Logic

-For developers like you, Gelato starts with you either deploying your own `Conditions` and/or `Actions` smart contracts, or selecting ones that have been deployed by someone else.
+For developers like you, Gelato starts with you either writing and deploying your own `Conditions` and/or `Actions` smart contracts, or selecting ones that have been deployed by someone else.

 The `Actions` define what Gelato should automate for your Users.